Federico Santa María Technical University: Directive council

-The current president of the UTFSM Academic Council is Mr. Roberto Medina Cantariño.
+As of 2025, the president of the UTFSM Directive Council is Ms. Yessica Cartagena.
 The following table summarizes the different presidents the UTFSM has had in its history.

 Rector

-The current rector is Professor Juan I. Yuz Eissmann, professor of electronic engineering at UTFSM was ratified as the new rector of the university for the period 2022-2026.
+The current rector is Professor Juan I. Yuz Eissmann, professor of electronic engineering at UTFSM was ratified as the new rector of the university for the period 2022–2026.
 Some notable events: